alexandrenmedeiros/playback-speed/README.md

 The main motivations behind this project was:

 - 1o.
 Learn how to develop an Firefox browser extension
 - 2o.
 Create this extension in the most basic way possible.
-There are already some other extensions out there with the same purpose, but their code is way too complex for this simple application.
+There are already some other extensions out there with the same purpose, but their code is really big and I could not understand before developing this myself.

 ## File structure